 When a Gold Skulltula spawns on the map, a web icon will appear on screen.
 The Gold Skulltula's location can be determined by sound; it makes a rustling noise that grows louder as the player draws closer to its position.
 As in Ocarina of Time, the Gold Skulltulas can be hidden in the environment and might need to be uncovered by the player before they can be fought.

-Story Mode follows an original narrative set across stages inspired by Ocarina of Time, Twilight Princess, and Skyward Sword.
+Legend Mode follows an original narrative set across stages inspired by Ocarina of Time, Twilight Princess, and Skyward Sword, in addition to original locations conceived for the game.
 The character the player controls is dependent on the stage and progress in the story.

 Adventure Mode is a challenge mode divided into multiple stages laid out on a map with an appearance that references the aesthetic of the original The Legend of Zelda.
 As the player clears challenges, more stages are unlocked.
 There are certain weapons and characters that can only be unlocked by playing through Adventure Mode.

 Adventure Mode includes a special network link feature, in which the player can allow another player's Link to appear on their Adventure Mode map from across the internet.
 If the player enters battle and assists this other player's Link, extra bonuses can be acquired.
 The level of the guest Link is based on the other player's own progress.

 This mode features challenges for players to complete within a given time limit.
 Not a part of the original release, it was added to the game in the version 1.2 update.

 Hyrule Warriors will support two-player cooperative play.
 Similar to Warriors Orochi 3 Hyper, the game will feature the ability for one player to play the game on the Wii U GamePad screen, and the other on the television.
 The game will not offer a split-screen display option.
 The co-op mode is local multiplayer only.